dy/sprae/r&d.md

       * that plays role of watch that doesn't require to be outside of local component state.
     - `:with` allows local component state not cluttering global state.
 There's really no way to define local state that doesn't affect global state.
   1.1 Slim `:with="{a,b,c}"` - just initializes vars
-    - Doesn't enable easy init syntax
+    - Doesn't give easy init syntax
+    + Convevtional and not hard to implement
   2. Use `:let="x, y=2"`?
     + Doesn't pollute scope but instead cleanly declares local variables
     + Indicates only local initializer, not subscription